FL03/FL03/README.md

 ## Projects

-While I have a number of on-going projects, my primary focus remains on developing out the foundation of a topological computing system.
-Many of the other projects listed here are either directly related to this goal or are tools I have created to assist in the development process.

 - [`eryon`](https://github.com/scattered-systems/eryon): A novel, topological computing system capable of efficiently aggregating resources from registered devices into a single virtual _universe_.

 ### _plugins_